OpenVnmrJ/Documentation/Contributing.md

 ##How to join this project##

 See the document How to Join.md for more details.

+_td;dr: Before submitting any code or other contribution, you must sign a license with the University of Oregon._

 ##Technical details##